BIOGRAPHY

 Inting Atillo was a founding member of the club and assistant to Bacon (head teacher), his son

-having studied Balintawak Eskrima from Grand Master Remy Presas and Grand Master Bobby Taboada,
+having studied Balintawak Eskrima from Grand Master Remy Presas (interestingly it was Inting Atillo

-found it easy to see and appreciate the obvious similarities between the systems.
-However new/different
+obvious similarities between the systems.
+However new/different strategies and connections have

-strategies and connections have given him expanded knowledge and insights into Saavedra Eskrima,
+given him expanded knowledge and insights into Saavedra Eskrima, Balintawak Eskrima and Modern Arnis.

-to the rank of "Eskrimador" in the Atillo Balintawak Arnis Eskrima System.
+In 2008 Grand Master Ising Atillo promoted Tom to the rank of "Eskrimador" in the Atillo

-Senior Grand Master Vicente Sanchez (Founder of The Kali Arnis International Federation) and
+Vicente Sanchez (Founder of The Kali Arnis International Federation) and promoted to the rank

-promoted to the rank of Grand Master (Pinakamataas na Guro), and recognized as founder/head
+of Grand Master (Pinakamataas na Guro), and recognized as founder/head of his own organization/system,

-was also nominated for, and presented the "DATU Award"/Citation which reads as follows:
+"DATU Award"/Citation which reads as follows:

 "CONGRATULATIONS!
 Your marked display of loyalty and diligence renders you one of our distinguished achievers nominated as DATU in the practice and propagation of The Filipino Martial Arts of Kali and Arnis.
 This brings pride and encouragement to us and fellow Arnisadores who also work to attain greater heights in these endeavors.
 With perfection in mind and spirit, let us preserve such dynamism so that we can linger long as one of the world's prides.
-MABUHAY!"Grand Master Sanchez's decision to honor and recognize Grand Master Bolden was based upon his individual accomplishments in the martial arts, the quality of students he has produced over the years and the number of years (40+) he has been studying/teaching Filipino Martial Arts.
+MABUHAY!"Grand Master Sanchez's decision to honor and recognize Tom Bolden was based upon his individual accomplishments in the martial arts, the quality of students he has produced over the years and the number of years (40+) he has been studying/teaching Filipino Martial Arts.